The National Caregiver Training Programme (NCTP) offers 11 one day workshops delivered throughout the country.

 These six hour workshops are free and open to Whanau/Foster/Kin caregivers, grandparents raising grandchildren and Permanent/Home for Life caregivers.
 Almost anyone who is raising children not born to them.
 Limited places may also be available for Caregiver Social Workers and NGO representatives that support these caregivers.

-If you would like to register for any of these courses, please click here for the workshop calendar to find dates and venues and complete the registration process online.
+If you would like to register for any of these courses and/or discussion session, please click here for the workshop calendar to find dates and venues and complete the registration process online.

 Any questions, or for any assistance registering please contact the Training Coordinator: firstname.lastname@example.org or 0800 100 849.